CEODemitri/ruby_exploration/odinRubyCourse/README.md

    c.
 For Loop
 2. file: Loops.rb

+---

 7 4
 Edits

 1.  one extra loop practice and while loop intro with small example

+---

+7 10
+Edits

+1. 1 measly while loop.
+I've been studying Ruby for how many months?
+1 year?

+## ToDo

+1. Add complexity and run thru this refresher/cementer.

+---